Gradient Networks for Universal Magnetic Modeling of Synchronous Machines: Results

 \subsubsection{Model Performance}

-Fig.~\ref{fig:meas_current_maps} visualizes the learned current maps with the $p$-norm gradient activation \eqref{eq:pnormgrad}, when every tenth data point (10\% of the full measured dataset) is used for training and the rest for validation.
+Fig.~\ref{fig:meas_current_maps} visualizes the learned current maps with the squareplus activation~\eqref{eq:squareplus}, when every tenth data point of the full measured dataset is used for training and the rest for validation.
+Fig.~\ref{fig:meas_flux_maps} shows flux-linkage maps learned by training the co-energy-based dual model with the $p$-norm gradient activation~\eqref{eq:pnormgrad} and same training dataset.
+To facilitate visual comparison, constant-current contours corresponding to the measurement grid are drawn on the predicted surfaces.
+Ideally, the measured points would fall exactly at the intersections of these contours.
 It can be observed that the model very accurately captures the measured data.
-Fig.~\ref{fig:meas_flux_maps} shows flux-linkage maps learned by training the co-energy-based dual model with the same activation and training dataset.
 The other activation functions yield visually similar results when trained with 10\% of the dataset.

 For quantitative comparison, the root-mean-square (rms) error and the standard deviation over the entire measured dataset are computed, respectively, as